aleksarc/p3/README.md

 The app uses Google Drive and Google Sheets APIs to perform CRUD actions.

-[Here's the link](https://herokugoeshere!!!) to access the Customers app.
+[Here's the link](https://codeinstitutep3-c9bb1c5348b1.herokuapp.com/) to access the Customers app live version.

 ## What to expect?